All Episodes

 And so, you know, that's really what this is.

-It's really interesting to see too.
+It's really interesting to see, too.

-And you can see this through all the hearings, and with this new leadership, this this Trump 2.0 leadership, this leadership team, they're facing already, you know, with this awful plane crash and these awful issues that are going on, they're facing some huge challenges, and they're calm, cool, and collective.
+And you can see this through all the hearings and with this new leadership, this Trump 2.0 leadership, this leadership team, they're facing already, you know, with this awful plane crash and these awful issues that are going on.

-Um, and and they're not losing their cool.
+And they're not losing their cool.

 Meanwhile, these senators, I mean, it is comedy.

-I mean, it's it's meanworthy.
+I mean, it's mean worthy.

-They're oh my gosh, did you see Elizabeth Warren losing her mind?
+Did you see Elizabeth Warren losing her mind?

 They're just losing their minds.